 - Add execution - Open up a popup with all the fields to add a new execution to the current trade

 - Delete trade - Deletes the trade after asking for the user's confirmation.
-Note: The deletion of trade or executions are irreversible.
+Note: The deletion of trade or executions is irreversible.

 - Go to trading day - Redirects to the trading day explore view - explored in a separate blog post here.

-- Sharing settings - feature has a dedicated blog post here which explains the sharing of trades, trading days, and even your trading accounts.
+- Sharing settings - feature has a dedicated blog post here that explains the sharing of trades, trading days, and even your trading accounts.